jonviegas/person_api/README.md

 - - -

 ## :book: Introduction
-This **REST API** provides a small system for managing people, offering the functionality to register a person by their first name, last name, CPF (Brazillian individual registry identification), date of birth, and personal phone numbers.
+This **REST API** provides a small system for managing people, offering the functionality to register a person by their first name, last name, CPF (Brazilian individual registry identification), date of birth, and personal phone numbers.
 In addition, it is also possible to query a record or list all records according to a sorting criterion.

 The **API** was developed in *Java* with *Spring Boot*.